akash720/learning/c_and_cpp.md

 __getch()__ reads only a single character and returns it immediately.
 __getche()__ also reads only a single character but it returns as well as prints the character which was read.

-8. We cannot perform arithmetic operations between two pointers.
+8. We can only perform subtraction between two pointers which are pointing to elements of the same array.

 9. When we increment a pointer, it's value is changed by the length of data type that it points to.
 This length is known as __scale factor__.